 fax: +49 (0)731/50-26259

-For general inquiries on Communications Technology
+For general inquiries on Communication and Information Technology

 Application areas go from mobile communications via the automotive industry to medical engineering.
 Furthermore, good graduates from the programme are well prepared for a doctoral research study.
 The programme is therefore also the basis for a scientific career at a University or research institute throughout the world.